Painting Animals in the Landscape

 Painting landscapes with animals in them can vary in difficulty depending on the complexity of the setting, the type and position of the animals, and the lighting.

 Yet there's one thing that holds true for all these paintings: you must be able to paint an animal in silhouette without any visual aid except a photograph.
-The small scale of the figures and any existing paint layers make grid lines useless.
+The small scale of the figures and any existing paint layers make aids like grid lines useless.
 Like it did for me, it will take time and lots of practice to get it right.

 Stay in Touch